-- Competition and Markets Authority took on responsibilities of Competition Commission in April 2014.
+- Competition and Markets Authority took on responsibilities of Competition Commission (2014).

 - Check the Consumer companion pages from Chartered Trading Standards Institute.

-- Consumer Futures (previously Consumer Focus), took over from Postwatch, EnergyWatch etc, abolished April 2014.
-Functions transferred to Citizens Advice, Citizens Advice Scotland and General Consumer Council for Northern Ireland).
+- Consumer Futures (previously Consumer Focus), which took over from Postwatch, EnergyWatch etc, has transferred functions to Citizens Advice, Citizens Advice Scotland and General Consumer Council for Northern Ireland.

 - Consumer Council for Northern Ireland provides a consumer voice in NI, including helping with complaints – transport, water, energy, postal services, money affairs (banking).